Looking for Answers?

 Dashboard from Company B's perspective

-This sample has been confirmed working on Sisense version 6.7.1, and should be backwards compatible with previous version.
+This sample has been confirmed working on Sisense version 6.7.1, and should be backwards compatible with the previous version.